 Right Relationship.
 Right Time.

-SMEs don’t always recognize the importance of research and analytics until they find themselves without the information they need to make important decisions or communicate intelligently with sophisticated outsiders.
+Organizations don’t always place a high priority on research and analytics, especially when they’re focused on familiar day-to-day operations.
+However, this can change quickly when leaders find themselves without the information they need to make important decisions or communicate intelligently with new audiences or sophisticated outsiders.
 For this reason, clients tend to come to us at specific moments in their evolution.

-These “moments of truth” test clients’ ability to provide fact-based answers to common business questions and to tell a data-driven story about their company’s history, current performance and future direction:
+These “moments of truth” test clients’ ability to provide fact-based answers to critical strategy and operational questions and to tell a data-driven story about their organization’s history, current performance and future direction:

-- New Business Launch.
+- New Business, Product or Service Launch.
 The focus at this point is usually on product or service development, customer acquisition and managing cash flow from early financing.
 In addition to help with business planning, clients require a basic management information infrastructure–organization, processes and systems–to support initial activities.

 - Early Capital Raises.
 Clients are engaged in more sophisticated business planning and communicating more formally with prospective lenders and investors beyond the “inner circle” of family and friends.
 Both of these activities require mastery of a variety of data and data-driven assumptions as well as the ability to demonstrate a clear and compelling road map for the company or its project.